leifgehrmann/lego-art-map-generator/README.md

 |-----------------------------------------------------------------|---------------------------------------------------------|
 | ![My attempt at the world map](readme_files/full_custom_x3.png) | ![LEGO map with colours](readme_files/full_lego_x3.png) |

 The actual purpose of this repository was to create custom maps.
-Below are some examples of what's possible.
 The land and sea-depth images hopefully provide some context as to how the bathymetric data is used to distribute the coloured tiles.

 | Rendering   | Land                                                                   | Sea-depth                                                                              | Result                                                            |
 |-------------|------------------------------------------------------------------------|----------------------------------------------------------------------------------------|-------------------------------------------------------------------|